-7a.9 This policy presumes against new development in the countryside except in limited circumstances.
+- 7a.9 This policy presumes against new development in the countryside except in limited circumstances.
 The relevant potential exception in this instance is criteria 1.
 For the reasons detailed in relation to Policy ENV.
 1 of the approved Falkirk Council Structure Plan it has not been demonstrated that the proposed dwellinghouse is absolutely essential to the pursuance of an economic activity appropriate to a rural location.
-The application therefore does not accord with this policy.

-- 7a.10 The policy requires strict control of the siting, scale and design of those developments in the countryside which are granted planning permission.
-In this instance the application site is located some 70 metres to the north-east of the existing farm buildings within an open landscape.
-As such, it is considered that the proposed dwellinghouse would appear as a sporadic development form and have an adverse impact on the open nature and character of the countryside.
-This is compounded by the relatively large size (some 1200m) of the plot to accommodate the proposed dwellinghouse.
+The application therefore does not accord with this policy. - 7a.10 The policy requires strict control of the siting, scale and design of those developments in the countryside which are granted planning permission.
+In this instance the location of the application site is considered to be acceptable given its proximity to the existing farm buildings.
 The design and layout of the proposed dwellinghouse would be considered as part of a detailed application should outline permission be granted.
 Boundary treatments would be important given the open nature of the site.
-There would be a preference for stone walling and hedging using native species and a presumption against timber fencing. - 7a.11 Policy RURAL 17 'Antonine Wall' states:
+There would be a preference for stone walling and hedging using native species and a presumption against timber fencing. - 7a.11 Accordingly, the application does not accord with the Development Plan.